Exploring Autoencoder-based Error-bounded Compression for Scientific Data: AE-SZ: Autoencoder-based Error-bounded Lossy Compression Framework

 \subsection{Design Detail: AE network structure in AE-SZ}

 The structure of our designed autoencoder network used in AE-SZ is illustrated in Figure \ref{fig:aeoverall}.
-Like most of the autoencoders, it consists of an encoder network to generate the latent vectors as the compressed representation of input original data and a decoder network to reconstruct the data from latent vectors.
-The input of the network are (batchs of) data blocks, which will be linearly normalized to the range of [-1, 1] based on the global maximum and minimum of data before being put in the network, and the output of the network needs to be denormalized to generate the final prediction values.
+Like most autoencoders, it consists of an encoder network to generate the latent vectors as the compressed representation of input original data and a decoder network to reconstruct the data from latent vectors.
+The input of the network is (batches of) data blocks, which will be linearly normalized to the range of [-1, 1] based on the global maximum and minimum of data before being put in the network, and the output of the network needs to be denormalized to generate the final prediction values.